arangodb/resilience-tests/README.md

     One of rocksdb or mmfiles (default: mmfiles)

+MIN_PORT

+    From where the tests should start searching for a free port. defaults to 4000

+MAX_PORT

+    MAX_PORT. defaults to 65535

 PORT_OFFSET

-    By default the resilience tests will take a port 40000, test it and then add 100 for the next instance.
-By specifying a PORT_OFFSET the start port is offsetted and this way you can prevent port clashes more easily if executed in parallel on a CI for example.
-(Example: PORT_OFFSET=2).
+    Port offset.
+For every request this will be added to the startPort to keep the ports somewhat predicatable.
+Default 50 The first request would reveal for example 4000.
+The second instance would then be assigned port 4050, then 4100 and so forth.

 ## Mocha options

 The tests itself are run through mocha so you can append mocha commands to the `npm run` script as you would expect:

-Example:
+Some Examples:

 ```
-RESILIENCE_ARANGO_BASEPATH=../arangodb npm test -- --grep "Move shards"
+RESILIENCE_ARANGO_BASEPATH=../arangodb npm run test -- --grep "Move shards"

-LOG_IMMEDIATE=1 PORT_OFFSET=1 RESILIENCE_ARANGO_BASEPATH=../arangodb ARANGO_STORAGE_ENGINE=rocksdb npm run test -- test/shard-move.js
+RESILIENCE_ARANGO_BASEPATH=../arangodb ARANGO_STORAGE_ENGINE=rocksdb npm run test -- test/shard-move.js
 ```